MichaelB167/bitcoin-mining-applications/README.md

 hash `6c7fd28c807427b387d5813702aa901ee7319bce`

 Bitcoin wallet services provide users with a free alphanumeric address that, like an ip address, gives them a unique location on the Bitcoin network.
 The above hash is just the public portion of a randomly generated token similar to those we've used in generating user credentials for our projects.
-If you like, you can create your own and send/receive BTC using [this sandbox wallet](https://sandbox.coinbase.com/).
+If you like, later on you can create your own and send/receive BTC using [this sandbox wallet](https://sandbox.coinbase.com/).

 To complete a transaction, the payer of the Bitcoin being transferred must provide their own private key to ensure validation: